rust-lang/rfcs/text/0000-sized-hierarchy.md

 Within this RFC, no terminology is introduced to describe all types which do not implement `Sized` in the same sense as "unsized" is colloquially used.

-Furthermore, throughout the RFC, the terminology "`Trait` types" will be used to refer to those types which implement `Trait` and all of its supertraits but none of its subtraits.
-For example, a `DynSized` type would be a type which implements `DynSized`, `DynRuntimeSized` and `Pointee`, but not `Sized`.
-`[usize]` would be referred to as a "`DynSized` type".
+Throughout the RFC, the following terminology will be used:

+- "`Trait` types" will be used to refer to those types which implement `Trait` and all of its supertraits but none of its subtraits.
+For example, a `DynSized` type would be a type which implements `DynSized`, and `Pointee`, but not `Sized`. `[usize]` would be referred to as a "`DynSized` type".
+- "Runtime-sized" types will be used those types whose size is statically known but only at runtime.
+These would include the scalable vector types mentioned in the motivation below, or those that implement `Sized` but not `const Sized` in the RFC.
-Throughout the RFC, the bounds on the generic parameters of a function may be referred to simply as the bounds on the function (e.g. "the caller's bounds").
+- The bounds on the generic parameters of a function may be referred to simply as the bounds on the function (e.g. "the caller's bounds").

 # Motivation
 [motivation]: #motivation

-Introducing a hierarchy of `Sized` traits resolves blockers for other RFCs which have had significant interest.
+Introducing a hierarchy of `Sized` and elaborating on the implications of constness on `Sized` traits resolves blockers for other RFCs which have had significant interest.

 ## Runtime-sized types and scalable vector types
 [runtime-sized-types-and-scalable-vector-types]: #runtime-sized-types-and-scalable-vector-types